5.2.4 Image Processing Acceleration

 source /opt/tros/humble/setup.bash

-# Copy the models and configuration files needed for running the examples from the installation path of tros.b.
+# Copy required models and configuration files for the example from tros.b installation path.

 cp -r /opt/tros/${TROS_DISTRO}/lib/hobot_cv/config/ .